Noah-Johann/WallpaperKit/README.md

 ## Features

 - Easily get the wallpaper for any screen.
+- Uses the private SkyLight API to capture the window.
 - No screen recording or file permissions required.
 - Tested on macOS 14 and 27.